chrisvwx/LLLplus.jl/README.md

 We also include code to do a
 [Vertical-Bell Laboratories Layered Space-Time](https://en.wikipedia.org/wiki/Bell_Laboratories_Layered_Space-Time) (V-BLAST) [6] matrix decomposition which is used in digital communications.
-The LLL, Brun, Seysen, V-BLAST, and CVP functions are used to solve (exactly or approximately) CVP problems; the [MUMIMO.jl](https://github.com/christianpeel/MUMIMO.jl) package demostrates how these functions can be used in encoding and decoding multi-antenna signals.
+The CVP, LLL, Brun, Seysen, and V-BLAST functions can be used to solve (exactly or approximately) CVP problems; the [MUMIMO.jl](https://github.com/christianpeel/MUMIMO.jl) package demostrates how these functions can be used in decoding multi-antenna signals.

-Another important application is in cryptanalysis; as an example of a cryptanalytic attack, see the `subsetsum` function.
-The LLL algorithm has been shown to solve the integer programming feasibility problem; see `integerfeasibility`.
+Another important application is in cryptanalysis; as an demo of a cryptanalytic attack, see the `subsetsum` function.
+The LLL algorithm has been shown to solve many integer programming feasibility problems; see `integerfeasibility` for a demo.
 Lattice tools are often used to study and solve Diophantine problems; for example in  "simultaneous diophantine approximation" a vector of real numbers are approximated by rationals with a common deonminator.
 For a demo function, see `rationalapprox`.